TheNathannator/PlasticBand/Docs/_Templates/Xbox One Base.md

 - `Windows.Xbox.Input.NavigationController`

-## Input Command Info
+## Inbound Message Info

-Detail information about commands that may be received from the device, excluding common core ones such as status messages (command ID `0x03`) unless there's something important of note about them.
+Detail information about messagess that may be received from the device, excluding system messages (unless there's something important of note about them).

-### Example: Command ID `0x20`: Input State
+### Example: Message ID `0x20`: Input State

-Typically, devices will report input data via the `0x20` command ID.
+Typically, devices will report input data via the `0x20` message ID.
 As an example, this section details the standard gamepad's state info.

 Length: 14 bytes